frostbitten/UFPlugin-MarkdownParser/README.md

 ## Installation

-1. Put this folder into the "plugins" directory of your userfrostig setup.
+1. Put this folder into the "plugins" directory of your UserFrosting setup.
 2. Run `composer update` to get the necessary package.
 3. Done.
 See "How to use" below